 One of the most important elements of our model is the emphasis on local partnerships.
 We believe that rescue and restoration happens best in a local context, with local leadership who know the culture, the unique challenges and are committed to being a part of the long road to healing.
-We currently have partners sites in 8 countries: India, Nepal, Bangladesh, Tajikistan, Moldova, Spain, Thailand and the United States.
+We current have partner sites in 5 countries: India, Thailand, Spain, Costa Rica, and the United States.
 We are working hard to expand our network around the world so that we can bring the best of international resources, training, tools, and community to those struggling on the front lines to bring hope and freedom to those in sexual slavery.

 Our Local Partners Provide

 Our local partners focus on providing holistic care.
 Essentially, that means anything and everything a survivor needs to experience long-term healing and restoration.
 When a 12-year-old girl with no living relatives is rescued, we work with our local partners to provide whatever she needs for however long she needs it — the ingredients for a new life.